FAQ for MFA Prospective Students

 New York Chapter

-It is possible, but not recommended for the first semester, especially for three-year students.
+Working is not recommended for the first semester, especially for three-year students.

-Pratt does help place graduates, as well as help you establish ties to the design world through your contact with instructors (most of them are practitioners as well), lecturers, and jurors.
+Pratt does help place graduates as well as help establish ties to the design world through contact with instructors (many of them are also practitioners), lecturers, and jurors.
 Take a look at Pratt’s Center for Career and Professional Development to see a robust job-search resource for Pratt students and alumni.

 I am coming from a non-design background.
-Can I take classes ahead of time?
+May I take classes ahead of time?

 Preston, Julieanna, and Mark Taylor, editors.
 Intimus: Interior Design Theory Reader, John Wiley & Sons Ltd, 2006.

-Can I borrow these books from the Pratt Library?
+May I borrow these, or other books from the Pratt Library?

-You have to first register for fall classes, then get an ID in order to take materials out of the Library.
+You must first register for fall classes, then get an ID in order to take materials out of the Library.
 To get your ID you’ll need a print-out of your schedule (available through the same pages on my.pratt.edu that you use to register) and your ID number.
-The office that issues ID’s is in the ARC building, room a109.
-Their summer hours are a bit erratic.
+The office that issues ID’s is in the ARC building.